Jesse V. Jokerst

 Molecular Imaging, in vitro Diagnostics, ultrasound and photoacoustic imaging, regenerative medicine, cancer detection, tumor resection.

-Jesse Jokerst is an assistant professor of NanoEngineering at UC San Diego.
+Jesse Jokerst is an Associate Professor of NanoEngineering at UC San Diego.
 His research focuses on nanoparticle-based imaging.
-Prior to joining UC San Diego, Dr. Jokerst was an NIH and American Cancer Society Postdoctoral Fellow (2009-2013) and an Instructor in the Department of Radiology at Stanford University (2013-2015) .
-He holds a Ph.D. in Chemistry from UT Austin and has published more than 20 articles in peer-reviewed journals and over 30 conference abstracts.
-He is a recipient of NIH’s prestigious K99/R00 Pathway to Independence Award.
+Prior to joining UC San Diego, Jokerst was an NIH and American Cancer Society Postdoctoral Fellow (2009-2013) and an Instructor in the Department of Radiology at Stanford University (2013-2015) .
+He holds a Ph.D. in Chemistry from UT Austin and has published more than 60 articles in peer-reviewed journals.
+He is a recipient of the prestigious NIH Pathway to Independence Award, NIH New Innovator Award, and NSF CAREER Award.

 Web Page: http://jjokerst.ucsd.edu